GPCT vs. BANT: Why GPCT is More Effective (Free Checklist Included)

-Although BANT was a robust qualification framework in the 1960s and 1970s, its transactional approach towards selling is no longer relevant nowadays.
-The main reasons for this are the following:
+Although BANT was a robust qualification framework in the 1960s and 1970s, its transactional approach toward selling is no longer relevant nowadays.
+The main reasons for this are as follows:

 - It doesn’t seek to understand the prospects.
-Instead of identifying business needs and discovering opportunities, it focuses on reducing the number of potential leads that are unworthy or unable to buy your product/service because they don't have enough money or power.
+Instead of identifying business needs and discovering opportunities, BANT focuses on reducing the number of potential leads that are unworthy or unable to buy your product or service because they don't have the budget for it.

 - It follows outdated company structures.
-Nowadays, the decision-maker isn’t always centralized to one person.
+Nowadays, the decision-maker isn’t always one person.
 Often, a group is responsible for discussing the goals and making the purchasing decision.

 What is the GPCT framework?

-Let’s take a better look at the elements of GPCTBA/C&I and why it’s better at qualifying prospects than the BANT approach.
+Let’s take a better look at the elements of GPCTBA/C&I and why it’s better for qualifying prospects compared to BANT.